aroberge/splore/import_hook/readme.md

     >>> test_import.a
     42

-I have attempted to implement something similar using `importlib` intead of `imp` since `imp` is deprecated; however, I have not been able to make it work.
+A different implemention, using `importlib ` is also included.
+This one is taken from an answer to a question I asked on StackOverflow as I was not able to get it to work before.